lhprojects/Diff/README.md

 // Ok.
 You can change the value of a `Variable`. v.SetV(1)

-// create a `Constant` expression, and `c` is the handler of this expression.
+// create a `Constant expression`, and `c` is the handler of this expression.
 Const c = 0;
-// `c2` is a handler of the expression that `c` handles.
-Const c2 = 0;
 // Error.
 You can't change the value of a `Constant`.
 // c.SetV(1)

-// `Expr` is a handler of `General` expression.
+// `Expr` is a handler of `General expression`.
 Expr ev = v;
 Expr ec = c;

-// ExprOrDouble is has a constructor that takes a `double`.
+// ExprOrDouble has a constructor that takes a `double`.
-// This constructor will create a `Const` epxression,
+// This constructor will create a `Constant epxression`,
-// and this handler will handle the `Const` expression void foo(ExprOrDouble x);
+// and this handler will handle the `Constant expression`. void foo(ExprOrDouble x);
 Var w = 0;
-// OK.
+// OK. x is the handler of `Constant`. foo(1);
-foo(1);
-// OK.
+// OK. x binds with the object that w binds. foo(w);
-foo(w);
 ```

-## Get More Types of Expressions
+## Get More Expressions

 You can make more types of expressions using operators or functions.
 For examples:
 ```